jackkououou/OO-216-A-2/README.md

 Define a Fraction class similar to the one shown in earlier modules with num and den as its private data.
-Include a constructor to initialize the fraction to 0/1, a copy constructor, a destructor, and overloading functions to overload the assignment operator =, the comparison operators <, >, ==, !=, arithmetic operators +, +=, -, -=, *, *=, /, /=, as well as friend functions (non-member) to overload << and >> to output
+Include a constructor to initialize the fraction to 0/1, a copy constructor, a destructor, and overloading functions to overload the assignment operator =, the comparison operators <, >, ==, !=, arithmetic operators +, +=, -, -=, *, *=, /, /=, as well as friend functions (non-member) to overload << and >> to
-and input a fraction (see book example).
-Also, include a private member function called reduce() that gets called after arithmetic operations to reduce the frraction. +, -, *, / must return the result of the operation; e.g.: the sum or difference of the two fractions. +=, -=, *= and /= must assign the result of the operation to the object that's invoking the operation; i.e.: frac1 += frac2 must modify frac1 to make it equal to the sum of the two fractions, but frac1 + frac2 must simply return the sum.
+output and input a fraction (see book example).
+Also, include a private member function called reduce() that gets called after arithmetic operations to reduce the frraction. +, -, *, / must return the result of the operation; e.g.: the sum or difference of the two fractions. +=, -=, *= and /= must assign the result of the operation to the object that's invoking the operation; i.e.: frac1 += frac2 must modify frac1 to make it equal to the sum of the two fractions,but frac1 + frac2 must simply return the sum.

 If n1/d1 and n2/d2 are two fractions, their sum fraction's numertor is: n1 * d2 + n2 * d1 and its
 denominator is d1 * d2.
 To compare the two fractions, you can compare n1 * d2 with n2 * d1.